SamuelPlays/BastionBotDocs/docs/install-heroku.md

 # Installing Bastion in Heroku

+### Warning:
+Bastion stores its data in files on disk.
+Heroku’s Cedar stack has an ephemeral filesystem.
+Bastion will work with Heroku, but the data will be cleared periodically by Heroku.
+If you were to use Bastion on Heroku, you would lose your entire data at least once every 24 hours.

 ## Step 1: Set up Heroku
 - Go to [Heroku](https://www.heroku.com/) and create a new account (or login, if you already have an account).
 - Download the Heroku CLI installer (from [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)) for your OS and run the installer to install it.